mendhak/waveshare-epaper-display/README.md

 ## Pick a Weather provider

-You can pick between ClimaCell, Met Office, and OpenWeatherMap to provide temperature and weather forecasts.
+You can pick between ClimaCell, Met Office, OpenWeatherMap, and AccuWeather to provide temperature and weather forecasts.

 ### Climacell (tomorrow.io)